 - Year: 2013-ongoing

-Since I arrived at the College of Medicine in fall 2013, I have worked closely with our faculty to prepare them for teaching in different modalities.
+Since I arrived at the University of Illinois College of Medicine (UICOM) in fall 2013, I have worked closely with our faculty to prepare them for teaching in different modalities.
 In the redesigned UICOM curriculum, we have incorporated more preparation work for students to do in advance of more interactive sessions like team-based learning, core cases, and flipped classroom.
 For part of this prep work, faculty have collaborated across campuses to create hundreds of pre-recorded short, succinct videos to view prior to attending interactive sessions.
 This is a little meta, however I wanted to show two videos we made with faculty to showcase how they have used two specific educational technologies: PowToon and Explain Everything.

 Amy Lin, MD explaining how she has used PowToon to create micro-lectures.